AjayMT/nodenet/README.md

 ## 'node-based'?
 (No, I don't mean [node.js](http://nodejs.org).)

 nodenet is centered around **nodes** rather than clients and servers.
-Each node is bound to a port and can connect to an arbitrary number of other nodes, and all of them can exchange messages in the form of 'events'.
+Each node is bound to a port and can connect to any number of other nodes, and all of them can exchange messages in the form of 'events'.
 All that a node *actually* is is an extension of [pyuv's UDP handler](http://pyuv.readthedocs.org/en/latest/udp.html).

 ## Docs
 ### API